-“We’re thrilled to partner with New York City Ballet, as they are a cultural symbol to New York City,” says Rachel Espersen, Director of Creative Programming and Partnerships at Lexus.
+“We’re thrilled to partner with New York City Ballet, as they are a cultural symbol to New York City,” says Rachel Espersen, director of Creative Programming and Partnerships for INTERSECT BY LEXUS.
 “As the first retrospective of its kind, Design in Motion will support INTERSECT’s mission to bring culturally relevant experiences to life and highlight exceptional design.”

 For each NYCB Fall Fashion Gala, the designers and choreographers work together with Happel and the NYCB Costume Shop to find the right fabrics, construction and style for each ballet.
 Design in Motion will spotlight the extraordinary costumes of the ballet and the notable history of the artist collaborations.

 “I am excited for people to see the sheer breadth of what has been created over the last seven years of the Fall Fashion Gala,” says Marc Happel, NYCB’s director of Costumes.
 “It’s an incredible list of designers who we’ve collaborated with, and to see all these designs together in the INTERSECT space will be a remarkable experience.
 I am most honored to showcase the unbelievable artistry and versatility of the New York City Ballet Costume Shop, and the couture designs we’ve brought to life over the last seven years.”

 INTERSECT BY LEXUS – NYC is located at 412 West 14th Street New York, NY 10014.
 Design in Motion: A New York City Ballet Fall Fashion Gala Retrospective will be open to the public at INTERSECT BY LEXUS from September 24, 2019 through October 20, 2019, from 11AM-10PM daily.
 There is no admission fee to view the exhibition.
 For more information on the space please visit www.Intersect-NYC.com.

 Pulcinella Variations Costumes by Tsumori Chisato